Eternal Perspective Ministries belongs to Jesus Christ.

 As much as possible, EPM offers its services free of charge.

-We give away a great deal of literature to churches and individuals, and provide our quarterly magazine at no charge.
+EPM offers no cost and low cost ministry materials.
+Pastors and churches are invited to avail themselves of EPM's teaching and reaching ministries.
+We give away a great deal of literature to churches and individuals, and provide our magazine, Eternal Perspectives, at no charge.
 Jesus said, "Freely you have received, freely give" (Matthew 10:8).
 Consequently, we charge nothing for people to reproduce our materials, and we have no fees for consultation or speaking.
 (We do accept speaking honoraria when voluntarily given.)
 We also offer substantial discounts on books.
+EPM also has the privilege of donating thousands of Randy's books to various Christian organizations for evangelism and discipleship purposes.

 All contributions to our special funds are used exclusively for designated purposes.